 The goal of discharge planning is to facilitate continuity of care from one health care facility to another or home.
+Discharge planning is patient/client focused, interdisciplinary and uses community resources.
 Hospitals have recognized the need to facilitate discharge planning by supporting a liaison nurse, multidisciplinary team meetings and by producing written resource materials.

 Nurses are required to assess patients for ongoing needs after discharge and to participate in obtaining appropriate follow-up care.
+Successful discharge planning depends on accurate assessment of needs, involvement of patient/client and family in planning and availability of community resources to meet the discharge needs.